ray-project/kuberay/docs/guidance/autoscaler.md

 ray.autoscaler.sdk.request_resources(num_cpus=4)
 ```

-You can see new ray nodes (pods) are joinning the cluster if the default node group doesn't have enough resources.
+You should then see two extra Ray nodes (pods) scale up to satisfy the 4 CPU demand.